Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide.md

 # Build a New ISLE / Islandora Environment

+_Expectations:  It takes an minimum of **4 - 6 hours or more** to read this entire document and perform the installation as prescribed._

-This guide documents how an enduser can spin up and install the ISLE / Islandora environment using their own domain / URL.
+This guide documents how an enduser can spin up and install the ISLE / Islandora environment tailored to using their own domain / URL.

+This new ISLE / Islandora environment can include the option to create an un-themed Drupal website and empty Fedora repository for endusers to develop code, perform ingests, edit metadata, update fields in SOLR indexing all essential in ultimately creating a new ISLE production site.

+While this checklist will attempt to point out most of the usage challenges or pitfalls, ISLE assumes no responsibility or liability in this matter should an enduser have customizations beyond what this guide outlines.

-**Please note:** There is a [Glossary](glossary.md) with relevant terms to help guide installation.
+**Please note:** There is a [Glossary](../../glossary) with relevant terms to help guide installation.

-**Assumptions:**

-* Have a domain name that works - is set up with DNS etc...

-* Have SSL Certificates for the domain

-* ISLE project has been cloned to BOTH your local laptop/workstation AND the ISLE host server
+### Assumptions / Prerequisites

 * Comfortability with ISLE.
-Recommend first setting up the ISLE Test Site (isle.localdomain) via the [Install Start Here](install_start_here.md) guide.
+Recommend first setting up the ISLE Test Site (isle.localdomain) via the [Install Start Here](../../install_start_here) guide.
 If you have already done this, please proceed.

+* Host Server that conforms to the specifications outlined in the [Host Server Specifications](../../01_installation_host_server/host_server_system_specifications/)

+* This new site guide is designed for a Host server that has already followed the appropriate setup and configuration instructions in the `Create a new ISLE site` section of the [Install Start Here](../install_start_here.md) guide.

+* Instructions below also assume a MacOS or Linux laptop or workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.

+* These directions also depend on the type of local computer used to connect via browser to Islandora.

+* Have an existing domain name that works - is set up with DNS etc...

+* Have SSL Certificates for the domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_)

+* ISLE project has been cloned to BOTH your local laptop/workstation AND the ISLE host server

 ## Overview

 * Setup a Private Code Repository
       * Most of the work in this guide involves careful editing of the various configuration and settings files that customize the pieces of Islandora (database, repository, web-server, etc...).
       * Doing this work in a code repository makes it easier to correct errors and to repeat the process for additional servers without needing to replicate all the work.
-      * Since the edits will include things like passwords, it's important to make this a private repository.
+      * Since the edits could include things like passwords, it's important to make this a private repository.

 * Customizing for your Environment
       * Many of the steps below describe adding the domain name or other specific bits of information into files or appending those bits to file names.